Sea-level rise is not only a future coastline issue; it affects ports, warehouses, insurance, industrial zones, and import-export schedules.

 Core Structure

-- Demand: use sea-level trend to locate where and when load or exposure is changing.
+• Demand: use sea-level trend to locate where and when exposure is changing.

-- Supply: use storm surge to test whether real supply capacity or a bottleneck is visible.
+• Supply: use storm surge to test whether the issue is real capacity or a bottleneck.

 Signals To Watch